gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 below, the first three columns show the **_Subject_** terms from three different sites.

 **When you search All Sites**, the **_Refine Your Search_** panel displays terms from the Common Vocabulary.
-In the screenshot below, the fourth columns shows the results of an **All Sites** search with the `Structures` term expanded to show its hierarchy.
+In the screenshot below, the fourth column shows the results of an **All Sites** search with the `Structures` term expanded to show its hierarchy.

-In the screenshot, the green arrow is indicating that the site-specific terms from the left columns are comingled and mapped to common terms in the last column.
+In the screenshot, the green arrow is indicating that the site-specific terms from the left columns are commingled and mapped to common terms in the last column.
 Without the Common Vocabulary, all of the site terms (including misspellings like "Bouys") would appear together in a very long list of inconsistently named terms.
 With the Common Vocabulary, users see a relatively short list of terms which they can drill into